 A fine of up to £500 can be given to a driver or passenger for violating the seat belt laws.
 Although it is more likely that the police will issue a fixed penalty notice, with a fine of £100.

-The definitive answer to our previous question is, everyone.
+The definitive answer to our previous question is: everyone must wear a seat belt.
 If seat belts/child restraints are fitted, they must be worn.

 Here are a few other exceptions: